Facebook pixel LMS Class Site Retention Period | Pepperdine University | Pepperdine Community Skip to main content

 Overview

-Pepperdine University has adopted a retention period for class sites on its primary learning management system (LMS), Courses (powered by Sakai).
+Pepperdine University has adopted a retention period for class and project sites on its primary learning management system (LMS), Courses (powered by Sakai).
 Our Courses LMS was first piloted in 2009 and officially adopted in 2011.
 The LMS is available to all five schools of the University and can facilitate traditional (face-to-face), hybrid/blended/hyflex, or fully online teaching and learning.
-As of April 28, 2022, we have created over 82,000 class and project sites, consuming over 5.6 TB of storage.
-Effective July 31, 2022, a five-year retention period for sites in Courses will be initiated.
-To help our faculty and site managers adjust to this new process, we will implement the retention period in several stages.
+Between 2009 and 2022, we created over 82,000 class and project sites, consuming over 5.6 TB of storage.
+On July 31, 2022, a five-year retention period for sites in Courses was initiated.
+Effective July 31, 2023, project sites will be added to the removal schedule.
+To help our faculty and site managers adjust to the retention process, we will continue to implement the retention period in several stages.
 See the Retention Schedule below.

 Benefits